Frequently Asked Questions

 How much can be withdrawn for significant financial hardship?

 You may be able to withdraw the current value of contributions you and your employer(s) have made to KiwiSaver.
-You cannot withdraw Government contributions in the form of the $1,000 kick-start or any Member Tax Credits.
+You cannot withdraw any Government contribution (including the $1,000 kick-start).

 KiwiSaver Serious Illness Withdrawals